nnellans/bash-guide/README.md

 ### 5. Arithmetic Expansion

-This expands to the result of an arithmetic expression.
-This only supports integers.
+Expands to the result of an arithmetic expression.
+Only supports integers.

 ```shell
 $(( 2 + 4 ))  # expands to 6